 The government also likes to provide homeowners with “energy conservation” tax credits — deductions for replacing old appliances, installing solar panels, putting in double-pane windows, upgrading your insulation, you name it.
 The responsible use of non-renewable resources is certainly a good thing.
 But few homeowners are as “green” as a full-timer — and we’re being completely ignored!

-And the thing is, we are not always on the road, driving hundreds of miles each day to reach the next destination.
-While this may be true of some RVers, this is absolutely not the way Matt and I travel.
-We tend to drive a couple of hundred miles over the course of a week or two — then park it in that one spot for an extended time.
-Our average stay in one location is about 2 months — then we pack up and head out again.
-Since we work at home, we aren't even in the car every day while we're settled in that location.
+And the thing is, I am not always on the road, driving hundreds of miles each day to reach the next destination.
+While this may be true of some RVers, this is absolutely not the way I travel.
+I tend to drive a couple of hundred miles over the course of a week or two — then park it in that one spot for an extended time.
+My average stay in one location is about 2 months — then I pack up and head out again.
+Since I work at home, I’m not even in the car every day while I’m settled in that location.
 The average full-timing family travels about 6,000 miles each year — according to an ABC news poll, the average daily commute for an American worker is 16 miles one-way.
 Most 2-person families have 2 single-car-drivers, each racking up 32 miles a day.
-If the husband and wife both drive to separate jobs, working 5 days a week, 50 weeks a year (with 2 weeks off for vacation), that's 16,000 miles a year — not counting weekend, evening, or vacation driving.
-Don't be talking to me about how much gasoline we use!
+If the husband and wife both drive to separate jobs, working 5 days a week, 50 weeks a year (with 2 weeks off for vacation), that’s 16,000 miles a year — not counting weekend, evening, or vacation driving.
+Don’t be talking to me about how much gasoline we use!

 Everyone else in this country is so focused on the needs of their own particular special interest group — the elderly, health insurance companies, tobacco, auto manufacturers, big business, small business, parents, the “differently abled,” what have you.
 I think that I’m going to start a lobbying group, dedicated to protecting and expanding the rights of full-timers.
 While we will certainly be a small and select group, we will be vocal (at least I will be vocal!)
 We’re tired of being disenfranchised and we’re just not going to take it anymore!
 Who’s with me?